 March 2020 marked the dawn of an unprecedented time—worldwide lockdowns, social distancing measures, and a health crisis unlike most of us have ever experienced as COVID-19 spread around the world.

 While we kept a watchful eye on the pandemic itself, Icario speculated we were on the brink of a new healthcare crisis—one that highlighted the mental health ramifications of the pandemic.
-We spoke to Sara Ratner, Icario’s SVP of Government Markets & Strategic Initiatives last March about what this could mean, and what some of the social determinant side effects could be.
+We spoke to Sara Ratner, Icario Medicaid Advisory Council Member, last March about what this could mean, and what some of the social determinant side effects could be.
 Now, one year later we’re checking in to see where we’re at and where we’re going.

 Last March when lockdowns and social distancing measures first began, you and I spoke and we talked about what we thought the effect of the pandemic was going to be.
 One year later, what is the reality?